SEACrowd/seacrowd.github.io/_projects/2025-seavl-phase-2.md

 ---

 <div class="alert alert-warning text-center" role="alert">
-  This page will be updated as new information is released.
-For faster updates, please consider joining us on <a href="https://discord.gg/XXRHFuvkTA" class="alert-link">Discord</a>.
+  Open contributions for tasks 3, 4, and 5 are closed.
+For updates, please consider joining us on <a href="https://discord.gg/XXRHFuvkTA" class="alert-link">Discord</a>.
 </div>

 After the success of [SEA-VL Phase 1](/projects/2025-seavl-phase-1), we are proud to launch **SEA-VL Phase 2**!